 29 January 2015

-REPORT AND RECORDING COMING IN FEBRUARY
+REPORT AND FOOTAGE COMING SOON

 Learn about the Young Peoples Pact and Action Plan that were developed at the Congress.
 Organized in collaboration with IUCN WCPA Young Professionals.

 During Congress: Intergenerational Dialogues for Protected Areas Management

 Organized by IUCN CEC Young Professionals and GENERATE Network with support from Sustainability Leaders Network and the IUCN Task Force on Intergenerational Partnership for Sustainability, this event at the World Parks Congress offered 35 participants the opportunity to engage in intergenerational dialogue through concrete case studies: A New Generation of Marine Conservation, Global Youth Biodiversity Network, and Seniors’ University.
 Discussion groups focused on how intergenerational learning and collaboration can advance conservation and protected areas management.
 The event also intended ot engage participants via a simultaneous iAct Webinar.
 Due to lack of Internet at the Congress facilities, however, this component of the session did not occur.